Turn on suggestions

 Buy nowUp until today, images were always available on the right hand side via a link that made matching fairly seamless.
 Today, it shows there is an attachment and it shows a jpg. file however there does not seem to be a link anywhere or a setting to add a column that I can find yet that gives access the file(s).

-If the attachment icon highlighted in a neon square above is not visible, you can click on the transaction itself to check and confirm if the attachment is included.
+If the attachment isn't visible, simply click on the transaction itself to open its details and verify whether the attachment is included.

-However, if the attachment has been added but it still isn't appearing next to the transaction, we can perform troubleshooting steps to fix this.
+However, if the attachment was added but isn't appearing next to the transaction, we can perform troubleshooting steps to fix this.

 Sometimes, your browser may encounter issues that prevent the updated status from displaying like attachments.
 This happens due to outdated browser versions or compatibility problems.